denpeshkov/cs-notes/Transactional Outbox Pattern.md

 Message relay publishes messages by periodically polling the outbox table

 To prevent multiple relays from reading the same events, we use `SELECT FOR UPDATE` to lock the rows until the transaction is committed.
-The `SKIP LOCKED` option ensures that the relay doesn't block other transactions while they commit
+To avoid waiting for other transactions to commit, we use `SKIP LOCKED`, which skips any rows that cannot be immediately locked

 Once the transaction is committed and the lock is released, other relays can select the processed records.
 To prevent this, we delete the processed rows from the outbox table within the transaction